51st Munich Security Conference

 The 51st Munich Security Conference was held from 6 to 8 February 2015.
-Among the more than 400 international participants from nearly 80 countries were 20 heads of state, 70 foreign and defence ministers and 30 CEOs of large companies.
+Among the more than 400 participants from nearly 80 countries were 20 heads of state, 70 foreign and defence ministers and 30 CEOs of large companies.
 The German Defence Minister Ursula von der Leyen delivered the opening speech.

 In her speech, she explained Germany's willingness to assume international leadership responsibilities.
 It consisted of "leadership from the centre", the minister explained, and not one "with Pickelhaube" - which could also imply "fighting together".
 Based on German history, von der Leyen derived the commitment of her country to defend human rights but added however that the German population was "cautious" on this issue.

 Ukraine

-In regards to the conflict in Ukraine, the defence minister Ursula von der Leyen accused Russia of leading an "undeclared war".
+In regards to the war in Donbas, the defence minister Ursula von der Leyen accused Russia of leading an "undeclared war".
 However, she spoke out against a supply of weapons to Ukraine.

 Also on the opening day, NATO Secretary General Jens Stoltenberg called on Russia to relent in the conflict.
 "The Cold War is history, and so it should remain," Stoltenberg said.
 He reaffirmed NATO's dedication to repel every attack, but also warned of the long-term consequences of cutbacks in defence budgets upon security.
 A meeting between Stoltenberg and Russian Foreign Minister Sergey Lavrov during the conference was described as "frosty".

 German Chancellor Angela Merkel came to Munich immediately after a joint mediation mission with French President François Hollande in Moscow, negotiating with Russian President Vladimir Putin.
 In her speech, Merkel rejected the idea of supplying weapons to Ukraine and spoke in favour of a diplomatic solution, and the revitalization of the Minsk Protocol, since the conflict could not be resolved militarily.
 She pointed out that the Russian policy had been "disillusioning" in the conclusion of the agreement, and also drew on her personal experiences in East Germany during the construction and the fall of the Berlin Wall as an example of a successful non-military solution to a conflict.
 Responding to repeated calls for supplying weapons to Ukraine, the Chancellor stated: "I am very doubtful."
 According to Merkel, Putin could not be moved to make more concessions by more weapons and soldiers.
 After her speech, Merkel held a trilateral meeting with US Vice President Joe Biden and the President of Ukraine Petro Poroshenko.